Architect: Walter Gropius |

 Spatial Organization

-The bathrooms, cellars, kitchens and stairs, which need less sunlight, are located in the northern part of the house.
-Thus, the use of daylight has influenced the design of the building in a very rational way for the reasons of both heating-lighting and a healthy life.
+Bathrooms, cellars, kitchens and stairs, which need less sunlight, are located in the northern part of the house.
+Thus, the use of daylight has influenced the design of the building in a very rational way to meet the needs of both heating-lighting and healthy life.

-This 2-storey house, built with a wooden frame system, rises upon a masonry basement.
-Inside, there is a U-shaped half spiral staircase connecting the two floors, while a spiral staircase was also designed outside, providing direct access to the roof.
+This 2-story house, built with a wooden frame system, rises upon a masonry basement.
+Inside, there is a U-shaped half-spiral staircase connecting the two floors.
+Additively, the architect designed a spiral staircase outside, providing direct access to the roof.

-The 2 floors connected by the stairs inside contain the following spatials:
+Those 2 floors connected by the inside stair contain the following spaces:

 - Kitchen